Paul was born and grew up in Wisconsin. He is married to a Thai and living in Thailand. He has Swiss, German, and

 The inspiration for this article is a photo which my sister, Doctor Pat, sent to me in November of 2017.
 It is a picture of dad, mom, and I that was taken in probably 1945 or 1946.
 I appear to be between one and two years of age at that time.

-Although dad has been deceased since 2004 and mom since 2011, this photo still brings tears to my eyes.
+Although dad has been gone since 2004 and mom since 2011, this photo still brings tears to my eyes.
 How privileged I was to have had such great and loving parents during most of my life!

 In this article, I recall special memories with mom and dad together from 1950 until 2003.